tinacms/tina.io/content/guides/nextjs/tina-with-strapi/editing-with-tina.md

 }
 ```

 Everything should be working as it did before.
-But now we have ability to watch for state changes and parse them from markdown on the fly.
+But now we can watch for state changes and parse them from markdown on the fly.
 Let's add a side effect that does this.

 ```js
 import { useState, useEffect, useMemo } from 'react'